InstituteforDiseaseModeling/pathways-segmentation-public/README.md

     * define the strata for which the variable should be included in the lca_strata column
     * set the lca_include column to 1 to include in the LCA output PDF
 2. save and close the Workbook
-3. open the 6_latent_class_analysis.R script and run the entire script to generate the two sets of LCA PDF outputs
+3. open the 6_latent_class_analysis.R script, set the nreps parameter (number of algorithm repititions) and run the entire script to generate the two sets of LCA PDF outputs
 4. review both the lca_output PDF and the LCA_exploratory PDF to assess the statistical and socio-epidemiological outputs of the classification algorithm
 5. repeat any previos steps as needed and iterate with the LCA phase until an acceptable segmentation solution exists